Quick Facts

 left

-Although the SPD still proclaims its allegiance to social justice and the welfare state, the majority of the party recognizes that economic growth and employment require a favourable investment climate and that Germany’s traditionally high labour and nonwage labour costs (e.g., pensions, unemployment and health benefits, and accident insurance) were sometimes a hindrance to the creation of new jobs.
+Although the SPD still proclaims its allegiance to social justice and the welfare state, the majority of the party recognizes that economic growth and employment require a favorable investment climate and that Germany’s traditionally high labor and nonwage labor costs (e.g., pensions, unemployment and health benefits, and accident insurance) were sometimes a hindrance to the creation of new jobs.
 Reluctantly, the SPD has come to support comprehensive reductions in the costs of these programs.
 In foreign policy the party is firmly committed to the European Union, and it has at various times been lukewarm to the country’s partnership with the United States.

 Historically, the SPD has been a mass-membership party that has sought to encourage individuals to become active, dues-paying members.
 As a result, the SPD has had the largest membership of any German political party, and it receives more financial support (about one-third of its overall income) from membership dues than any other party.